-A search of the Scotland's Environment (SE) online mapping tool determined that the works lie on the 'South Queensferry' and 'Livingston' groundwaters, which have been classified as 'Good' and 'Poor' respectively (and are also Drinking Water Protected Areas).
+A search of the Scotland's Environment (SE) online mapping tool determined that the motorway within the scheme extents lies on the 'Denny' groundwater (a Drinking Water Protected Area), which has been classified as 'Poor'.

-The scheme is not located within a Nitrate Vulnerable Zone.
+The motorway within the scheme extents is not located within a Nitrate Vulnerable Zone.

-The SEPA indicative surface water online flood mapping tool records that the motorway within the scheme extents is not at risk of surface water flooding.
+The SEPA indicative surface water online flood mapping tool records that a 500 m stretch of the motorway, within the scheme extents, is at a medium risk of surface water flooding (0.5% Annual Exceedance Probability (AEP), 1-in-200-year flood event).